Equities dip, oil jumps, as investors wait on U.S. stimulus package

 NEW YORK (Reuters) -Global equity benchmarks slid while oil prices rallied to near nine-month highs on Friday as investors weighed hopes for a U.S. coronavirus relief package against moves by the U.S. government to add dozens of Chinese companies to a trade blacklist.

-“It does feel like we have a particularly light schedule in terms of events with markets in the U.S. going to be focused on the ongoing negotiations to see if we can get things over the line,” said Ned Rumpeltin, European head of currency strategy at TD Securities.
+“Markets in the U.S. (are) going to be focused on the ongoing negotiations to see if we can get things over the line,” said Ned Rumpeltin, European head of currency strategy at TD Securities.

 U.S. benchmarks hit record highs on Thursday and touched new highs Friday before retreating.

-Electric-car maker Tesla Inc rose more than 3%, with massive trading volume, as it is set to become the most valuable company ever to be added to the S&P 500.
+Electric-car maker Tesla Inc rose 0.4%, with massive trading volume, as it is set to become the most valuable company ever added to the S&P 500.

-In currency markets, the British pound slipped off the two-and-a-half year high it hit Thursday with only days remaining before the UK leaves the European Union single market on Dec.
-31. Sterling was last trading at $1.3504, down 0.57% on the day.
+In currency markets, the British pound slipped off the 2-1/2-year high it hit Thursday with only days remaining before the UK leaves the European Union single market on Dec.
+31. Sterling was at $1.3493, down 0.66% on the day.

 The EU warned there were just hours left to strike a deal, undermining British domestically focused mid-caps as the prospect of trade tariffs in the New Year loomed.